-2023 HK\$'000 2022 HK\$'000
+2025 HK\$'000 2024 HK\$'000

-Unlisted equity interests Cost of investments in associates Share of post-acquisition losses and other comprehensive expenses 784 (185) 780 (4)
+Unlisted equity interests

+Cost of investments in associates 4

+Share of post-acquisition losses and other comprehensive expenses (4)
-599 776

-As at 31 March 2023 and 2022, the Group had interests in the following associates:
+As at 31 March 2025 and 2024, the Group had interests in the following associates:

-Propo nominal rtion of value o f Name Form of entity Place of incorporation/ operation Class of shares held held capital by the oup voting p rtion of ower held Group Principal activities 2023 2022 2023 2022 Signum Digital Limited Incorporated Hong Kong Ordinary 25% 25% 25% 25% Provision of consulting and corporate advisory services in relation to digital assets and security token Ace Eight Acquisition Corporation Incorporated Cayman Islands/ Hong Kong Ordinary 15% (note) 15% (note) - Effecting a De-SPAC transaction with one or more De-SPAC target(s)
+Name Form of entity Place of incorporation/ operation Class of shares held Proportion of nominal value of issued capital held by the Group f Proportion of voting power held by the Group Principal activities 2025 2024 2025 2024 Ace Eight Acquisition Corporation (note) Incorporated Cayman Islands/ Hong Kong Ordinary 15% 15% Effecting a De-SPAC transaction with one or more De-SPAC target(s)

+Note:

-Note: Somerley Capital Limited, a wholly owned subsidiary of the Company, became one of the promoters of Ace Eight Acquisition Corporation ("Ace Eight") in December 2022.
+Somerley Capital Limited, a wholly owned subsidiary of the Company, became one of the promoters of Ace Eight Acquisition Corporation ("Ace Eight") in December 2022.
 Ace Eight is a special purpose acquisition company ("SPAC") incorporated in the Cayman Islands with limited liability.
-On 9 December 2022, Ace Eight has applied to the Stock Exchange for its approval of the listing of, and permission to deal in, the class A ordinary shares and the warrants of Ace Eight to be issued to professional investors only on the Main Board of the Stock Exchange.